 Election Date: June November Other:

 Candidate's Name:

-Office sought or Pro oposition Number:
+Office sought or Pro position Number:

-County where sign( s) will be placed:
+County where sign(s s) will be placed:

-Number of signs to be placed:
+Number of signs to b be placed:

-RESPONSIBLE PA ARTY :
+RESPONSIBLE PA Name: Address:

-Name:

-Address:

-Phone Num aber (Include Area Code)
+Phone Num ber (Include Area Co ode)

-of Temporary Political Signs placed the above candidate or proposition.
+The undersigned hereby accepts responsibility for the removal of Temporary Political Signs placed pursuant to Section 5405.3 of the Outdoor Advertising Act for the above candidate or proposition.

-prior to the election and/or not remove s placed sooner than ninety (90) days fter the election, may be removed by the sociated removal costs.
+It is understood and agreed that any Temporary Political Signs placed sooner than ninety (90) days prior to the election and/or not removed within ten (10) days after the election, may be removed by the Department and the responsible party will be billed for any associated removal costs.

-SIGNATURE OF RESPONSIBLE DATE
+SIGNATURE OF RESPONSIBLE PARTY

+DATE